Developer-Mike/obsidian-advanced-canvas/README.md

   - Zoom to the bounding box of the selected nodes
 - `Advanced Canvas: Zoom to fit`
   - Zoom to fit all nodes
+- `Advanced Canvas: Navigate up/down/left/right`
+  - Navigate through the canvas using the aforementioned commands
 - `Advanced Canvas: Clone node up/down/left/right`
   - Clone the selected node in the direction of the arrow keys
   - The cloned node will have the same dimensions and color as the original node